microsoft/vscode-docs/docs/getstarted/locales.md

 ## Marketplace Language Packs

-Currently VS Code ships with 10 display languages, but in the future, VS Code is going to change to providing all display languages through [Marketplace Language Packs](https://marketplace.visualstudio.com/search?target=VSCode&category=Language%20Packs&sortBy=Downloads).
-Additional display languages are already available as Marketplace extensions and providing all languages through extensions has several advantages:
+As described above, VS Code ships with English as the default display language, but other languages are available through [Marketplace Language Packs](https://marketplace.visualstudio.com/search?target=VSCode&category=Language%20Packs&sortBy=Downloads).

-* Users only need to install the display languages they want to use.
-* Languages fixes and updates can be provided separately from VS Code releases.
-* No difference between core and community display language support.

-Once your preferred display language is available on the Marketplace (Category: **Language Packs**), we encourage you to install the extension.
-In the future, we will remove the in-product languages (English will still ship as the default).

-You can search for Language Packs in the Extensions view (`kb(workbench.view.extensions)`) and typing the language you are looking for along with `category:"Language Packs"`.
+You can search for Language Packs in the Extensions view (`kb(workbench.view.extensions)`) by typing the language you are looking for along with `category:"Language Packs"`.

 ![German Language Pack](images/locales/german-language-pack.png)

+You can have multiple Language Packs installed and select the current display language with the **Configure Display Language** command.

 ## Setting the Language

+If you want to .A§$R%&Z/(U)I=Ü*

+Ä´´ß_*Ü
+Ä  OP
-If you want to configure a specific language, you can either use the command line switch `--locale` to specify a locale when you launch a VS Code session or use the **Configure Display Language** command to persist the display language to use when VS Code is started.
+a specific language for a VS Code session, you can use the command line switch `--locale` to specify a locale when you launc  h VS Code.

 Below is an example of using the `--locale` command line switch to set the VS Code display language to French: